Skip to content

 • Large Column-Free Internal Spaces with spans reaching upwards of 20 meters.

 • Complex Building Geometry such that the floor edges and glazing line are not aligned from level-to-level which creates a plan view twisting effect to the building.
-This results in inclined columns and an array of column transfers from floor-to-floor.

 • Large Cantilevered Terraces and Promenade Structure which are clad with a rendered finish.
 This presents challenges with respect to limiting incremental deflections and differential deflections across the rendered façade as well as the careful planning of any façade joints.